tylertms/rpotool/README.md

 ## Blender

-With the use of `.glb` files, Blender will automatically recognize the colors of imported objects.
+With the use of `.glb` files, Blender will automatically recognize the colors and properties of imported objects.

-However, if the object has light-emitting features, you may want to tweak these values to your liking.
+If the object has light-emitting features, you may want to individually tweak these values to your liking.

 To do this, select the object and open the materials tab on the sidebar.